 If the implementation period is to be extended due to illness, a sick note must be attached to the application.
-Students who are unable proceed with their Master´s thesis due to illness shall provide evidence of their illness-related inability by submitting a corresponding sick note from a doctor.
-If the illness takes more than four weeks, the topic of the Master’s thesis may be returned; the first try shall not be assessed as failed.
+Students who are unable to proceed with their Master's Thesis due to illness shall provide evidence of their illness-related inability by submitting a corresponding sick note from a doctor.
+If the illness takes more than four weeks, the topic of the Master's Thesis may be returned; the first try shall not be assessed as failed.

 Declaration in Lieu of Oath

-1. Submission on site (in person or by third person)
+1. Submission campus on-site (in person or by third person)

 1st floor in B-Building, Room B 131